D-Pow/MEP_Map-Engine-for-Platformers/README.md

 + Left-click: Place currently selected tile
 + Right-click: Delete the tile clicked on

-<p><p>Note:
+Note:
-<p>Sometimes the shift, alt, and down buttons get stuck.
+* Sometimes the shift, alt, and down buttons get stuck.
 If this happens, simply press the button again to unstick.